Tartarus: New Testament

 Adam Clarke reasoned that Peter's use of language relating to the Titans was an indication that the ancient Greeks had heard of a Biblical punishment of fallen angels.
 Some Evangelical Christian commentaries distinguish Tartarus as a place for wicked angels and Gehenna as a place for wicked humans on the basis of this verse.
 Other Evangelical commentaries, in reconciling that some fallen angels are chained in Tartarus, yet some not, attempt to distinguish between one type of fallen angel and another.

+Within the Judeo-Christian conceptions of Tartarus, they maintained the Greek mythological imagery, including its location physically beneath the earth, a dark place with prisoners in chains, and its inhabitants having been "thrust down".